 A minimum of 30 semester hours must be completed at Franklin Pierce University.
 Within the 30 hours, 12 hours must be 300- or 400-level courses in each declared major (maximum of two majors allowed).
-Students must spend the Senior year in residence unless otherwise approved by the appropriate Division Chair and the Registrar.
+Students must spend the Senior year in residence unless otherwise approved by the Provost.